Daniel Suarez returning to Trackhouse Racing next season - WHIZ News

 DAYTONA BEACH, Fla.
-(AP) — Daniel Suarez has signed a contract extension that will keep him at Trackhouse Racing for the 2023 season.
+(AP) — Daniel Suarez says he was never concerned about his racing future and insists he won’t be down the road despite signing a one-year contract extension with Trackhouse Racing for 2023.

+Suarez made it clear Friday that he accepted a short-term deal with the belief that it could lead to long-term job security once NASCAR and its teams have more financial clarity once the racing series lands a new media rights deal.
+The next deal should be known by the end of next year.

+“We decided to do it this way for now,” Suarez said.
+“The same way that I wasn’t worried about this contract I’m not really worried about next year, either. … Trackhouse is my home now.
+They know that and we’re working together extremely well.”

+“I knew it was going to happen,” he said.
+“It was just a matter of time.
+I’ve been paying way more attention to driving than anything else.
+It definitely feels good, but I have known about it for a while that it was going to happen.”

-Suarez has bounced around throughout his Cup career, beginning at Joe Gibbs Racing in 2017.
-He also drove for Stewart-Haas Racing in 2019 and for Gaunt Brothers Racing the following year.
+The deal provides some stability for Suarez, who bounced around for the first four years of his Cup career.
+He began at Joe Gibbs Racing in 2017, moved to Stewart-Haas Racing in 2019 and then landed at Gaunt Brothers Racing the following year.

 Suarez currently ranks 12th in points heading into the regular-season finale at Daytona.